Liioan/Faek/readme.md

 - content (string)
 - author (string)

+## custom string

+You can provide a custom string to be inserted into string field, if it doesn't match any predefined fields

+### example

+`> bio string A thing of beauty, will never fade away` -> {... bio: 'A thing of beauty, will never fade away'}

 ## string set

 There is a defined string set type, that will choose a random word provided by the user